 A healthy mind can result in greater productivity and resilience, higher energy levels, and feelings of satisfaction, purpose, and connection.
 We can strengthen our minds through positive behaviours such as increasing our knowledge and sharpness as well as becoming more emotionally aware of ourselves and of others.

-The 11.01 Improve Sharpness campaign helps people identify who they are being, what they are doing, and who they know relating to this challenge.
+The 11.01 Improve Sharpness campaign helps people identify how they are being, what they are doing, and who they know relating to this challenge.

 Donna is the Pou Arataki / Head of Consulting at Maurea and holds a Masters in Applied Indigenous Knowledge from Te Wānanga o Aotearoa.
 Donna used her extensive knowledge as a Tikanga Māori practitioner to inform, shape, and develop The Mana Ora Framework content applying a Te Ao Māori lens.
 Donna's own model - Te Mana Ātea, developed during her Masters studies, features in the framework.
 It guides the structure of each conversation.